berrysauce/passkey-demo/README.md

 <h1><img src="https://passkeys.berrysauce.me/assets/img/android-chrome-192x192.png" alt="Passkey Demo Icon" height=64><br>Passkey Server Demo</h1>

 This is a demo login using Passkeys.
-They're not new, but have gained a lot of popularity recently as big tech companies like Apple and Google have implemented them in their products.
+Passkeys are not new, but they've gained a lot of popularity recently as big tech companies like Apple and Google have implemented them in their products.
 This demo simulates the registration and authentication of a user using passkeys.
 The server and client (user's browser) use the [Passwordless.ID WebAuthn implementation](https://github.com/passwordless-id/webauthn).
-Thanks to them for making such an easy to use library!
+Thanks to them for making such an easy-to-use library!

 ### Stack